emfend/zephyr/doc/reference/devicetree/api.rst

      - Used by the OpenThread to specify UART device for Spinel protocol
    * - zephyr,pcie-controller
      - The node corresponding to the PCIe Controller
+   * - zephyr,rsc_table
+     - A node used by the OpenAMP subsystem to support resource table relocation.
+The resource table is copied to the address specified by ``reg``.
    * - zephyr,settings-partition
      - Fixed partition node.
 If defined this selects the partition used by the NVS and FCB settings backends.